Currency:

 Add one nofollow tag when you want to index a specific subpage but don't want to pass subpage authority to all links on that subpage.

-There aren't many examples of adding nofollow to an entire subpage without adding a noindex tag at the same time.
+There aren't many examples of adding nofollow to an entire subpage without adding the noindex tag at the same time.

-When you're thinking about what to add to one or the other subpage, it's more a question of whether to add noindex or noindex and nofollow.
+When you think about what to add to this or that subpage, it's more a matter of what to add: noindex or noindex and nofollow.

-Add the noindex and nofollow tag if you don't want the search engine to index the selected subpage and pass authority power to links within it.
+Add the noindex and nofollow tags if you don't want the search engine to index the selected subpage and pass authority to the links within it.

 Thank you pages for signing up or filling out a form are perfect examples of this kind of situation.
 You don't want browsers to index such a subpage, and you don't want them to know about links leading from it to a particular offer or to a link to an e-book, for example.